lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 end
 ```

-## New TheEmpire::BottomMenu
+## New `TheEmpire::BottomMenu`

 With these additions, we can rewrite the UI for bottom menu with our framework!
-We are going to rewrite most of the file, so once again, full class drop:
+We are going to rewrite most of the file, buckle up:

 ```crystal
 # src/the_empire/bottom_menu.cr